Ashrafmugallii/A03/README.md

 5. Commit - A commit is any saved changes made to a file or files.
 Commits allow you to keep track of who made commits and when.
 Commits contain brief messages describing the changes made.

-6. Fetch -

-7. Git -

-8. Github -

-9. Merge -

-10. Merge Conflict -

-11. Push -

-12. Pull -

-13. Remote -

-14. Repository -

-Fetch - When using git locally, you may want to get the most recent changes from the remote repository.
+6. Fetch - When using git locally, you may want to get the most recent changes from the remote repository.
 You may do so using Fetch.

-GIT - Free opensource version control system.
+7. Git - Free opensource version control system.
 I

-Github - GitHub is an interface built off Git.
+8. Github -  GitHub is an interface built off Git.

-Merge -  Merging allows you to bring your changes into your main branch once you are ready Merge Conflict -  Merge conflicts occur when hit cannot distinguish which changes to keep and which to discard Push - Pushing allows you to transfer your local changes to a remote repository.
+9. Merge - Merging allows you to bring your changes into your main branch once you are ready

+10. Merge Conflict - Merge conflicts occur when hit cannot distinguish which changes to keep and which to discard

+11. Push - Pushing allows you to transfer your local changes to a remote repository.

-Pull - Pulling allows you to bring changes from a remote repository and update those changes in your local repository.
+12. Pull - Pulling allows you to bring changes from a remote repository and update those changes in your local repository.

-Remote -  Remote is a command that allows you to manage connections to other repositories.
+13. Remote - Remote is a command that allows you to manage connections to other repositories.

-Repository -  Repositories store all the necessary components of a single project.
+14. Repository - Repositories store all the necessary components of a single project.